 Podnews reveal that there has been a podcast boom in downloads and record audience numbers for coronavirus outbreak-covering podcasts.

 Until mid-March, there were more than 1,400 podcast episodes related to coronavirus that was downloaded more than 27.5 million times.
 Furthermore, Acast registered a record 370% increase in the number of listening in just 18 days from March 1 until March 18.

 Amidst the pandemic, the podcast platform marks an upward trend in comparison with others like travel and dating platforms that are noticing decreases, as marked in Tinder statistics.

-19. The number of podcast listeners increased by 8% in March due to the coronavirus outbreak, monthly podcast statistics for 2020 reveal.
+19. The number of podcast listeners increased by 8% in March due to the coronavirus outbreak in 2020, according to podcast popularity statistics.

 The pandemic outbreak of coronavirus boosted the general podcast audiences by 8% only in one month, but there were big generational differences in these figures.

 Namely, 31% of Gen Z-ers increased their listening of podcasts, marking the most significant cross-generational audience growth.
 26% more millennials were listening to podcasts by the end of March 2020, whereas 9% stated being less interested in podcasts during the same period.
 Gen X-ers and baby boomers did not express significantly greater interest in podcasts in March 2020.

 20. Spotify is the largest podcast platform in the world, Spotify podcast stats confirm.